MANGA-UOFA/NAUS/README.md

 Non-Autoregressive Unsupervised Summarizer (NAUS)
 =======
-This repo contains the code for our ACL 2022 paper [Learning Non-Autoregressive Models from Search for Unsupervised Sentence Summarization]([https://openreview.net/forum?id=UNzc8gReN7m](https://aclanthology.org/2022.acl-long.545)).
+This repo contains the code for our ACL 2022 paper [Learning Non-Autoregressive Models from Search for Unsupervised Sentence Summarization](https://aclanthology.org/2022.acl-long.545).

 ## Additional Results: Supervised Summarization

 <div align="center">
 	Table1.
-Model performance on the Gigaword headline generation test dataset under the supervised setting
+Model performance on the Gigaword headline generation test dataset in the supervised setting

 <table>
 	<tr>